 Adult Events and programs

 Adult events and programming through Headwaters includes workshops, film screenings, birding, guided walks, special events, and much more.
 These events are designed for older teens and adults.
-Youth education can be found here.
+Contact us for information about youth education opportunities.
 We regularly host special events for families, such as the annual Native Habitat and Wildlife Celebration.

 — Headwaters programming is always offered at little or no cost.
 Help us keep these programs free by donating when you can. —